Where to Start Reading The Bible? The Answer May Surprise You

 Read The Book of Genesis

 One of the books I often recommend to those new to reading the Bible is the book of Genesis.
-Its a great foundational book to what comes next.
-Think of it as the introduction to the rest of the Bible.
+Its a great foundational book to what comes next and is the best place to start.
+Think of it as a great introduction to the rest of the Bible.
 In the book of Genesis we read the creation story and learn about how sin first entered our world.
+Genesis lays the foundation for the story of the Gospel.

 Explore The Gospels